C1626152/bfrp/README.md

-# bfrp
+# Block chain for responsible persons

-Block chain for responsible persons
+ A block chain for responsible persons, distributed on micro controllers.